couchbase/cbft/DESIGN.md

 overloaded with networking information.
 In addition, there would need to be a separate mapping that allows clients (and cbft's queryer) to translate from logical cbft node UUID's to actual IP addresses.
-That translation map or level of indirectional can then be more easily, dynamically changed to handle IP address changes.
+That translation map or level of indirection can then be more easily, dynamically changed to handle IP address changes.
 This alternative design idea, however, requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so